Malcolm MacArthur affair: Killings

-The murderer, Malcolm Edward MacArthur, born 17 April 1945, was a well-known eccentric character in Dublin social circles and never held a job, as he lived off his IR£70,000 inheritance (the equivalent of almost €900,000 in 2023) from the sale of his father's farm after the latter's death in 1971.
+MacArthur did not have a job, as he lived off his IR£70,000 inheritance (the equivalent of almost €900,000 in 2023) from the sale of his father's farm after the latter's death in 1971.
 However, as his money ran out, MacArthur decided to fund his lifestyle by robbery.
 First he decided to purchase a gun and responded to an advertisement by Dónal Dunne, a farmer in Edenderry, County Offaly, who had a shotgun for sale.
 However, having no transport and needing to get from Dublin to Edenderry, he decided to steal a car.